amandahn/Groovival/README.md

 - A commands help list that is printed into general 🦮

 __Future Objectives__
-- Create commands to pause and resume music⏯️
+- Create commands to pause and resume music ⏯️
 - Create a queue of music, and the ability to take music from a playlist and stream it into the bot 📝
 - Create a shuffle feature for the above queue of music ♾️
 - Create an auto-shuffle feature that can be enabled for whenever music is added 💌